 Occupational Therapy at ProVita aims to improve basic motor functions and cognitive abilities, as well as compensating for permanent loss of function by providing adaptive equipment or alternative techniques.

-We offer caregiver training support and guidance on accessing the home environment of the residents, which we believe contributes to each resident’s ability to lead a productive and satisfying life – regardless of the extent of their disabilities.
+We offer caregiver training support and guidance on accessing the home environment of the patients, which we believe contributes to each patient’s ability to lead a productive and satisfying life – regardless of the extent of their disabilities.
 Quality of life, comfort, balance and social integration are what we strive to achieve.
-And, because ‘quality of life’ means different things to different patients, we work hard to help caregivers and family understand that for some residents, even the smallest activities can have a tremendously positive effect on an individual who is on long-term ventilation or suffering from a chronic illness.
+And, because ‘quality of life’ means different things to different patients, we work hard to help caregivers and family understand that for some patients, even the smallest activities can have a tremendously positive effect on an individual who is on long-term ventilation or suffering from a chronic illness.

 Speech & Language Pathology